velniaszs/Fabric_Workspace_Settings/capacity-policies/docs/CAPACITY-POLICY-FLOWS.md

 >
 > Nothing in these flows can fix that, because the GUIDs come from `ubsppcoe_Workspace` and we do not write it.
 A stale or mistyped workspace GUID on an enabled row goes into the rules verbatim and matches nothing. **The validation has to happen where the row is created** — confirm the workspace exists and is actually assigned to that capacity.
 The API will not do it, and neither will we.

+> ### The connection is the `workspace provisioning` service account — settled 2026-09-18
+>
+> A service account, not a named individual, which is what Q45 asked for.
+The subsystem therefore does not depend on anybody's personal account, and a leaver does not stop the estate-wide rebuild.
+>
-> **A user connection makes the whole subsystem depend on one person's account.** The estate-wide rebuild is the sharp end: it runs against 200–300 capacities, and it stops the day that account is disabled, loses Capacity Admin, or is prompted to re-consent.
+> **It is still a single point of failure, and it is silent when it fails.** The rebuild runs against 200–300 capacities and stops the day that account is disabled, loses Capacity Admin, or has its credential expire.
 Nothing in the run history says *"the connection is the problem"* — it presents as `401` on every capacity at once.
 >
-> If a service-principal connection is available for this connector, prefer it.
-If not, the connection should be owned by a **service account**, never a named individual, and its expiry should be monitored.
-That is Q45.
+> So two obligations survive the decision, and both belong to whoever operates this: **name an owner for the account and monitor its credential expiry.**

 ---